DhruvPatel01/coursera_pgm_python/README.md

 assignments of Coursera course "Probabilistic Graphical Models" by Daphne Koller.

 At the moment, all the assignments from Part B and C are ported.
-From Part A last two assignments have been ported.
-I am working on first two assignments.
+From Part A last three assignments have been ported.
+I am working on the first assignment.

 # Why?